L1nf3ng/Sublist3r/README.md

 ``python sublist3r.py -d example.com``

-* To enumerate subdomains of specific domain and show only subdomains which have open ports 80 and 443 :
+* To enumerate subdomains of specific domain and show only subdomains which have open ports 80 and 443 ,
+* -p port scan use tcp connection to detect port opens or not :

 ``python sublist3r.py -d example.com -p 80,443``